mozilla/uniffi-rs/uniffi-bindgen-kotlin-jni/DESIGN.md

 we optimize passing the values in certain cases:

 * Interfaces handles are passed without an `clone` call.
+* `&[u8]` values are passed from Kotlin -> Rust by inputting a `java.nio.ByteBuffer`.
+  This allows us to implement a zero-copy strategy.

 ## Deconstructable types